 3. It takes time to do things

-Many policies seem to conveniently ignore time in their calculations, especially the time required to transition from the old to the new.
-Even more so if the transition is going to be just and fair to those affected by the change.
+Many policies looking to deal with climate change and greenhouse gas emissions seem to conveniently ignore time in their calculations.
+Left out is the time required to transition from the old polluting to the new less polluting process and the time necessary for a transition that is just and fair to those affected by the change.
 This ignoring of time results in an underestimation of the amount of investment, production, and support for workers/communities needed to replace current with new energy generation and use infrastructure.
 Electrifying everything, for example, is not just about energy generation, it is about building new infrastructure in mining, building, wiring, upgrades, production, and decommissioning, never mind increase the total amount of electricity generated and changing use patterns.
+This all take quite a lot of time.

 While statements of "time running out" are out there, there is little acknowledgment of the amount of time different policy frames take to even start to work.
 For example, private market indicators do not work to drive fast changes for "impending" crises, especially when there is a lot of capital tied-up in debt for the current expensive infrastructure.
 For similar reasons, "subsidies" are hard to implement to drive markets as they still rely on private markets responding quickly.